UFC 282: Blachowicz vs. Ankalaev: Predictions & Analysis

 A few statistical edges stand out.
 Koslow throws significantly more leather — a 0.0 sig. strike per minute gap.
 Koslow is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Koslow has tighter striking defense, making opponents miss more often.

-**The Pick: Cameron Saaiman over Steven Koslow.** The model is firm on this one: Saaiman at 77%.
-Notably, the betting market has Saaiman at 73% implied while our model sees 77% — a 3-point disagreement that could signal value.
+The Pick: Cameron Saaiman over Steven Koslow.
+The model is firm on this one: Saaiman at 76%.
+The market and our model are aligned — the line looks fair.

 Methodology